 Norwalk Juicer Vs Twin Gear Juicer

-If you’ve heard of the Norwalk Juicer, you are either already very interested in getting the best nutritional quality of juice possible from a juicer at home, or you’ve been introduced to The Norwalk as a result of following some sort of nutritional therapy regime like the Gerson Therapy to combat illness.
+If you’ve heard of the Norwalk Juicer, and it’s more recent competitor the Pure Juicer, you are either already very interested in getting the best nutritional quality of juice possible from a juicer at home, or you’ve been introduced to these as a result of investigating some sort of nutritional therapy regime like Gerson Therapy.

 Juice Therapy is becoming an increasingly recognised approach to combatting serious illness.
 In fact this business was founded on direct experience of the health benefits of raw fruit and vegetable juices by our own Nick Ledger.
 By using fresh juices as part of a nutritional approach, Nick managed to completely reverse his condition of Ulcerative Colitis and was motivated to spread the juicing word by promoting these health benefits to a wider audience.
 We’ve been doing that for over 14 years now and we’ve learned a lot in the process, always offering our customers an unbiased and objective view of the pros and cons of various approaches to juicing.